Chapter 17.35

 17.35.040 Other Structures.

-1. The location is in waters bayward of commercial, manufacturing or unclassified zones;
+2. The location of the floating dry dock is in waters bayward of commercial, manufacturing or unclassified zones; and

 17.35.050 Bulkheads.

-The Harbor Resources Division may approve bulkheads located between U.S. Bulkhead Station Nos.
+The Community Development Director may approve bulkheads located between U.S. Bulkhead Station Nos.
 112 and 109, not to exceed the bayward side of the “Vacated East Bay Avenue.”
-U.S. Bulkhead Station No. 104 for the addresses at 2209, 2223, 2227, 2231 and 2233 Bayside Drive: staff recommendation for a bulkhead at these properties shall not exceed a point bayward of the average high tide line established at a point forty (40) feet landward of the face of the bulkhead at the property at 2137 Bayside Drive, and then on a straight line from that point to the bayward most point of the bulkhead at the property at 2301 Bayside Drive.
+For the addresses at 2209, 2223, 2227, 2231 and 2233 Bayside Drive, approval of a bulkhead at these properties shall not exceed a point bayward of the average high tide line established at a point forty (40) feet landward of the face of the bulkhead at the property at 2137 Bayside Drive, and then on a straight line from that point to the baywardmost point of the bulkhead at the property at 2301 Bayside Drive.

 B. Bulkheads shall be at the existing height established for the area and shall be connected to adjacent bulkheads.
 In cases where no adjacent bulkhead or bulkheads exist, a wing wall or wing walls shall be constructed from the bulkhead landward adequate to contain the fill behind the bulkhead.

-C. The height and design of all bulkheads and wing walls shall be subject to the design and construction standards of the Building Department.
+C. The height and design of all bulkheads and wing walls shall be subject to the design criteria and the design and construction standards of the Community Development Department.

-D. All bulkhead construction permits shall be subject to a detailed construction drawing being approved by the Building Department.
-Drawings and substantially structural calculations shall be signed by a Civil or Structural Engineer.
+D. All bulkhead construction permits shall be subject to a detailed construction drawing being approved by the Community Development Department.
+Drawings and substantially structural calculations shall be signed by a civil or structural engineer.

 E. The bulkhead shall not be used to support any structure on the abutting upland property unless the bulkhead has been properly designed to carry the additional loads.